tum-ewk/ficus/doc/tutorial.rst

     run runficus

 The shell should show the actual status and a few minutes later six result figures should show up.
-The subfolder ``result`` should contain the saved result figures as well as a resultfile.
+The sub-folder ``result`` should contain the saved result figures as well as a result-file.

 Run from Spyder
 ^^^^^^^^